 I only had four of my five cry, so I consider it one for the win column!
 For the record, none of their tears were directly related to me.
 One child couldn’t handle the early morning Latin, one child couldn’t get a grip on cursive and one child needed to freak out over a computer glitch.
 And Teddy got punished for doing something in his wheelchair he shouldn’t…again.

 I didn’t take any cute pictures of anyone holding a slate with their grade on it or anything.
 I did take a shot of my kids faces during Latin (while Addie screamed “Don’t take a picture!”) but I’ll refrain from sharing it here.
 (It is on Instagram but don’t tell them.)

 It was a short day, and I kept momentum going by promising a trip to the beach complete with frozen yogurt and a couple of arcade games.
-Plus, we had to give this bad boy a try.
+Plus, we had to give our new Mobi-Chair a try!